Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ```

-# Specify to support only specific complication providers
+## Specifying to Support only Specific Complication Providers

-Watchface can support the specific complication provider by using allowed_list.
+Watchface can support the specific complication provider by using `allowed_list`.
-In This case, watchface supports complications only in allowed complication list.
+In This case, watchface supports complications only in allowed complication list:

 ```cpp
 {